PhD opportunities

 Applying for a PhD

 A PhD (Doctor of Philosophy) is the highest level of academic qualification you can achieve.
 It usually takes three to four years to complete full-time, or up to eight years part-time.
-During your PhD, you will work on an original research project under the guidance of our supervisors.
+During your PhD, you will work on an original research topic under the guidance of our supervisors.

 We provide funded, part-funded and self-funded PhD projects across a range of disciplines.
 Opportunities are available year-round.
 Search the PhD projects currently available, filtering by keyword, title or academic school.